 In a December 18, 2019 ruling, the court ordered that the parties proceed to bring motions for summary judgment on the question of whether the USFWS correctly determined that the California condor is not a "Traditional Cultural Property" under the NHPA.
-In response to this order, both the TUMSCHP Plaintiffs and the USFWS and the Company filed cross-motions for summary judgment.
+In response to this order, both the TUMSHCP Plaintiffs and the USFWS and the Company filed cross-motions for summary judgment.

 On December 4, 2020, the court issued an order denying, in its entirety, the TUMSHCP Plaintiffs' motions for summary judgment and granted, in their entirety, USFWS and the Company's motions for summary judgment.
-On December 18, 2020, the Company brought a motion to recover attorneys' fees and costs, as the prevailing party, against the TUMSCHP Plaintiffs.
+On December 18, 2020, the Company brought a motion to recover attorneys' fees and costs, as the prevailing party, against the TUMSHCP Plaintiffs.

 On February 2, 2021, the court denied the fee motion.
 Following the court's ruling on the fee motion, on February 2, 2021, Plaintiffs notified the court of their intent to appeal the court's ruling on their claims.
-On April 2, 2021, the Ninth Circuit Court of Appeal issued a revised briefing schedule that requires opening and responsory briefs to be filed in May and June 2021.
-The opening and responsive briefs have been extended three times at the request of CBD.
-We anticipate that the appeal will be heard by the court following briefing, and that the court will rule following the hearing.
+On April 2, 2021, the Ninth Circuit Court of Appeal issued a revised briefing schedule that required opening and responsory briefs to be filed in May and June 2021.
+On October 4, 2021, the Ninth Circuit issued an order dismissing the appeal.
+With the issuance of the order, the appeal is permanently dismissed and the TUMSHCP Suit cannot be relitigated and the permit issued to the Company stays in effect.